-A total of 25 alerts were launched in 2022: 18 alerts were encoded in relation to quality and safety defects of tissues and cells (all from DK), six alerts were encoded as epidemiological notice (four from AT and two from FR) and one alert was encoded as bilateral enquiry (NL).
-There were no information notices or alerts regarding illegal activities/fraud.
-There was a significant reduction in the number of submitted alerts compared to 2019, almost certainly because activities in tissue establishments were dramatically reduced during the lockdowns imposed by national governments during the Covid-19 pandemic and the effects are still evident almost three years after the beginning of the pandemic.
-When compared with 2021, the number of alerts has slightly decreased for the tissues and cells.
+A total of 30 alerts were launched in 2023: 23 alerts were encoded in relation to' quality and safety defects of tissues and cells' (21 from Denmark, one from The Nederland and one from Malta), and seven alerts were encoded as 'epidemiological notice' (one from Austria and six from France).
+There were no bilateral enquiries, information notices or alerts regarding illegal activities/fraud.
+When compared with 2022, the number of alerts has slightly increased for tissues and cells.
+There was a significant reduction in the number of submitted alerts compared to before the Covid-19 pandemic, in 2019, indicating that the figures seem to have stabilised at a lower level since the end of the pandemic.